Growing Vegetables

 Blueberry growing space:

-COMBINED GROWING AREA: Approximately 300ft2
+TOTAL GROWING AREA:

 This garden is a good size for the intermediate gardener with limited free time.
 It will yield adequate fresh produce for one to four people throughout spring, summer, and fall.
 An hour or two of work a week will be sufficient.